sst/sst/www/docs/learn/render-queries.md

 </li>
 ```

-Here we are rendering the count of the comments and linking to them.
+Here we are rendering the count of the comments and linking to the article page.

 ### Client-side routing

 The article page is available at `/articles/:id`.
-Since our app is a frontend [SPA](https://en.wikipedia.org/wiki/Single-page_application) (single-page applicaiton) we use a client-side router, called [React Router](https://reactrouter.com) to handle these routes.
+Since our app is a frontend [SPA](https://en.wikipedia.org/wiki/Single-page_application) (single-page application) we use a client-side router, called [React Router](https://reactrouter.com) to handle these routes.

 :::info Behind the scenes
-Let's look at our router is confirgured.
+Let's look at how our router is configured.

 We currently have two pages in our application:

 1. Homepage — `/`
 2. Articles page — `/articles/:id`

 We also need a route to handle _404_ pages.
-For now, we'll redirect everything that doesn't match — `*`, to the homepage as well.
+For now, we'll redirect everything that doesn't match — `*`, to the homepage.

-All of this is configured on the app level in the `web/src/main.tsx`.
+All of this is configured on the app level in `web/src/main.tsx`.

 ```tsx title="web/src/main.tsx"
 function App() {